M370D1/CourseProjectSchoolAPI/README.md

 📋 Functionalities Covered
 The test suite covers at least 5 core functionalities of the School API, such as:

-1. User sign-in
+1. Login and token retrieval
-2. User creation
+2. Creating a class by a teacher
-3. Assigning grades to students
+3. Adding a student to a class
-4. Updating student grades
+4. Adding a grade to a student
-5. Viewing student grades by parents
+5. Parent views their child's grades

 Tests list:

 1. Create user
 2. Sign in and receive a token
 3. Try to create user that exists
 4. Connecting parent to student
 5. View student grades
 6. Try to view student grades with invalid id
 7. Try to view student grades, who isn't connected to parent
 8. Create a class
 9. Add stuednt to class
 10. Try to add stuednt to class with invalid class id
 11. Add and update grade
 12. Try to add grade to student with invalid id

 🛠️ Tech Stack
 .NET 6 / .NET Core